ebi-webcomponents/nightingale/packages/protvista-structure/README.md

 #### `height`

 The optional height of both table -- if visible, and the 3D structure.
 By default the value is set to `480px`.
 This should be a string value, representing a valid CSS value for an element's height property.

+#### `uniprot-mapping-url`

+Optional custom URL for fetching the mapping from PDB to UniProt.
+The lowercase PDB ID is appended here.

+#### `alphafold-mapping-url`

+Optional custom URL for fetching the AlphaFold prediction metadata and mapping.
+The AlphaFold structure ID is appended here.

+#### `custom-download-url`

+Optional custom URL for downloading cif structure files.
+The lowercase PDB ID is appended to it, including `.cif` suffix.